 The Town manages some signals within Castle Rock and the Colorado Department of Transportation (CDOT) manages others, ensuring safe and effective travel is a partnership between the two agencies.

-CDOT owns and operates signals along U.S. Highway 85, including the segment between U.S. 85 and I-25, known as Meadows Parkway.
+CDOT owns and operates signals along U.S. Highway 85, including the segment between U.S. Highway 85 and Interstate 25, known as Meadows Parkway.
 It also owns the signals on State Highway 86 between I-25 and Fifth Street, known as Founders Parkway, which runs east through Town.

 The Town maintains all other signals within Town limits.

 If you see a signal is malfunctioning, call Castle Rock Police dispatch, 303-663-6100.